Toxantron/scrumonline/doc/Deployment.md

+# Deployment

 The easiest way is to deploy the application to your webserver and execute the following commands from the root directory.
-Make sure to adjust the config.php to your requirments
+Make sure to adjust the config.php to your requirements

 # Requirements
 The app requires a couple of packages you need to install on your system.
 Those are: